Pruthvi2808/loan-default-analysis-dashboard/README.md

 # 🔄 Project Workflow

 ### Step 1

-Imported the Loan Default dataset (CSV) into SQL Server for data cleaning, preprocessing, and analysis.
+Imported the Loan Default dataset (CSV) and loaded it for cleaning and analysis using SQL.

 ### Step 2
 Performed data cleaning and validation using SQL by checking for:

 * Missing values